What Do We Mean When We Talk About Data Storytelling?: How Researchers Have Conceptualized Data Storytelling

 \textbf{D2.
-Visualization-centric perspective (17/96).} Unlike other definition types where no single term (e.g., ``data story'', ``data storytelling'', ``narrative visualization'') was used dominantly, the majority of these definitions (15 out of 19) employed the term ``narrative visualization''.
-The authors defined data storytelling (mostly ``narrative visualization'') as a particular data visualization type that integrates storytelling techniques into its design or as a visual form mainly consisting of data visualizations.
+Visualization-centric perspective (23/\nconceptualization).} Unlike other conceptualization types where no single term (e.g., \emph{data story}, \emph{data storytelling}, \emph{narrative visualization}) was used dominantly, the majority of these conceptualizations (15) employed the term \emph{narrative visualization}.
+The authors defined data storytelling (mostly \emph{narrative visualization}) as a particular data visualization type that integrates storytelling techniques into its design or as a visual form mainly consisting of data visualizations.
 They explicitly suggested that data visualization was its essence.
-Examples are ``Narrative visualizations are data visualizations with embedded 'stories' presenting particular perspectives using various embedding mechanisms.''~\cite{a116metoyer2018coupling}) and ``Narrative visualization is a form of data storytelling where statistical graphics are used to complement (or even replace parts of) a story.''~\cite{bryan2020analyzing} As the term ``narrative visualization'' was interchangeably used by many papers with other terms like ``data story'' and ``data storytelling'', it is hard to tell if these definitions considered data storytelling with a relatively narrow scope compared with other definitions or if they regarded ``narrative visualization'' as a term independent from ``data storytelling''.
+Examples are \emph{Narrative visualizations are data visualizations with embedded `stories' presenting particular perspectives using various embedding mechanisms.}~\cite{a116metoyer2018coupling}) and \emph{Narrative visualization is a form of data storytelling where statistical graphics are used to complement (or even replace parts of) a story}~\cite{bryan2020analyzing}.
+As the term \emph{narrative visualization} was interchangeably used by many papers with other terms like \emph{data story} and \emph{data storytelling}, it is hard to tell if these conceptualizations consider data storytelling with a relatively narrow scope compared with other conceptualizations, or if they regard \emph{narrative visualization} as a term independent from \emph{data storytelling}.
 This finding indicated that more nuanced terms are desired to cover different scopes of data storytelling.

 \textbf{D3.
-Technique-centric perspective (13/96).} The authors defined data storytelling by describing components and techniques that built data stories.
-Some of them mentioned a vague goal of data storytelling, such as ``telling stories.''
-Examples include ``We define a narrative visualization as a set of visualization components, control widgets and annotations that are coordinated by a narrative state machine.''~\cite{a65satyanarayan2014authoring} and ``...a data story can be defined as the outcome of employing storytelling techniques that integrate data visualization elements within the narrative.
-This combination results in a cohesive presentation of textual content and visual elements, such as charts, arranged in a logical sequence determined by the author.''~\cite{a481renda2023melody}
+Technique-centric perspective (26/\nconceptualization).} The authors defined data storytelling by mainly describing components and techniques that build data stories.
+Some of them mentioned a vague goal of data storytelling, such as \emph{telling stories}.
+Examples include \emph{We define a narrative visualization as a set of visualization components, control widgets and annotations that are coordinated by a narrative state machine}~\cite{a65satyanarayan2014authoring} and \emph{...a data story can be defined as the outcome of employing storytelling techniques that integrate data visualization elements within the narrative.
+This combination results in a cohesive presentation of textual content and visual elements, such as charts, arranged in a logical sequence determined by the author}~\cite{a481renda2023melody}.